 After a busy morning, full-day students are given an opportunity to rest and reset.
 Older Primary students that have developmentally outgrown naps and show readiness to work with focus and independence have the opportunity to participate in the afternoon work cycle.
 Student readiness for the afternoon work cycle is determined by the teacher and Head of School.

 PRIMARY ENRICHMENT ELECTIVES

-- Physical Education with Stretch-n-Grow twice weekly

-- Music with Sheila's Musical Expression weekly

-- French with Mrs. Dounia Kellou weekly

-- Spanish with Mrs. Sarah Mendez weekly
+- Physical Education with Stretch-n-Grow weekly - Music with Sheila's Musical Expression weekly - Spanish with Mrs. Sarah Mendez weekly - ◆ Art with Mrs. Sarah Mendez weekly

-- Art and Gardening weekly

 PRIMARY MONTESSORI CURRICULAR AREAS